-- The Web Player installs automatically with Edge, Chrome, and Firefox browsers. - If this is a first-time installation of the camera with Internet Explorer, the Web Player installation wizard opens after accessing the camera.
+- The video is displayed automatically with Edge, Chrome, and Firefox browsers. - If this is a first-time installation of the camera with Internet Explorer, the Web Player installation wizard opens after accessing the camera.

 Installing the Web Player with Internet Explorer